bytewizer/microserver/README.md

 ## Requirements

 **Software:**  <a href="https://visualstudio.microsoft.com/downloads/">Visual Studio 2019</a> and <a href="https://www.ghielectronics.com/">GHI Electronics TinyCLR OS 2.1-Preview 4</a> or higher.
-**Hardware:** Project tested using FEZ Feather single board computers and SCD-20260D development board.
+**Hardware:** Project tested using FEZ Portal single board computers and SCD-20260D development board.
 **External RAM:** Devices with external RAM have the option of extending managed heap into **unsecure** external memory.
 TinyCLR Config can be used to extend the heap into external SDRAM increasing performance for simultaneous sessions.
 Please note this feature provides a large amount of managed heap space but data is stored outside of the microcontroller chip where it's less secure.

 ## Nuget Packages